qingkaishi/netlifter/README.md

 ### Run

 Details of Popeye's I/O format can be found [here](https://docs.google.com/document/d/1u80FbynWhiit1cgC0s5sGQcInXIbXNDOs3kEJbGR9VA/edit?usp=sharing).
 Please refer to benchmarks/readme.txt for more examples.
+Basically, the input is LLVM bitcode with some simple annotations that annotate the byte buffer containing the network message. and the output is the message format in BNF.

 Note that when compiling source code to LLVM bitcode, please add `-fno-vectorize -fno-slp-vectorize` to `CFLAGS` and `CXXFLAGS`